 - Powerbeats Pro

-Before using Spatial Audio on any Apple Device, simply demonstrate the list above.
-If your device appears in the list, it’s time to know more about the Spatial Audio.
+Before using Spatial Audio on any Apple Device, demonstrate the list above.
+If your device appears in the list, it’s time to know more about Spatial Audio.

 Spatial Audio Compatible macOS Versions

-The same goes with the macOS versions, as there are limited devices compatible with this mode.
+The same goes with the macOS versions, as limited devices are compatible with this mode.
 Apple highlights the hint that Spatial Audio is now available only for the macOS Monterey and macOS Ventura later versions.
-Considering this, here are the steps to update macOS version.
+Considering this, here are the steps to update the macOS version.

 Step.
 1→ Select the Apple Logo > System Preferences (Here, you have to select System Settings… for macOS Ventura And Later)